Tumultuous path to sixth conservative justice puts Supreme Court in the middle of political fray

 “I think this will end up in the Supreme Court.
 And I think it’s very important that we have nine justices,” Trump said during the buildup to the nomination.
 “It’s better if you go before the election, because I think this scam that the Democrats are pulling — it’s a scam — the scam will be before the United States Supreme Court.
 And I think having a 4-to-4 situation is not a good situation.”

-It is difficult for the public to see the court as politically neutral “when a primary reason being given in favor of an expedited Senate confirmation hearing is . . . so the new justice can be there in time to vote in a way that will ensure the reelection of the president who just nominated them,” said Richard J. Lazarus, a Harvard law professor who studies the court.
+It is difficult for the public to see the court as politically neutral “when a primary reason being given in favor of an expedited Senate confirmation hearing is . . . so the new justice can be there in time to vote in a way that will ensure the reelection of the president who just nominated them,” said Richard J. Lazarus, a Harvard University law professor who studies the court.

 Trump’s calculations seem to put Chief Justice John G. Roberts Jr., nominated by President George W. Bush in 2005, in the side against him.

-Roberts in the most recent term joined with the court’s liberals to strike a restrictive Louisiana abortion law, declare the administration had not followed the law in trying to abolish the program protecting undocumented immigrants brought to the United States as children and, along with Gorsuch, reject the administration’s view that federal anti-discrimination law does not protect LGBTQ workers.
+Roberts in the most recent term joined with the court’s liberals to strike a restrictive Louisiana abortion law; declare the administration had not followed the law in trying to abolish the program protecting undocumented immigrants brought to the United States as children; and, along with Gorsuch, reject the administration’s view that federal anti-discrimination law does not protect LGBTQ workers.

 But likely the most stinging for Trump was that Roberts wrote the opinions dismissing his claims that he had immunity while in office from complying with investigations by congressional committees and a New York prosecutor each seeking the president’s personal financial records.